 RESULTS AND DISCUSSION

-Analysis of the distribution of patients who discontinued antiretroviral therapy (ART) by gender and age revealed that the highest number of dropouts occurred in the 21–31-year age group, with 49 females (49%) and 9 males (26%), totaling 58 patients (43% ).
+About 134(6.1%) patients who discontinued antiretroviral therapy (ART) were included in the study.
+Analysis by gender and age revealed that the highest number of dropouts was more common among the 21–31-year age group, with 49 females (49%) and 9 males (26%), totaling 58 patients (43% ).
 This finding indicates that young adults constitute the group most vulnerable to treatment discontinuation.
 The 32–42 and 10–20-year age groups accounted for 39 (29%) and 12 patients (9%) who discontinued treatment, respectively, while dropout rates were relatively low among older age groups, with 7% and 0.1% of the total in the 54–64 and over-64 age ranges.
-Overall, more females (100) than males (34) discontinued ART, highlighting the greater vulnerability of women.
+Overall, more females (100, 74.6%) than males (34, x%) discontinued ART, highlighting the greater vulnerability of women.
 However, in the 32–42 and 43–53-year age groups, the proportion of males increased compared to other age groups, suggesting that although fewer in absolute numbers, adult males exhibit a relatively higher risk of treatment discontinuation as age increases.
 These results underscore the need for targeted adherence strategies for young adults, particularly women, including psychosocial support and individualized follow-up, to reduce treatment interruptions and improve clinical outcomes (Table 1).

 These results suggest that young adults constitute the largest group among patients who discontinue antiretroviral treatment, which may reflect both the age group with the highest incidence of HIV infection and the demographic profile of the population in care.
 The higher prevalence of females may be related to a greater demand for health services by women and broader coverage of prenatal testing.